 The Commission gratefully acknowledges the Honourable Gerry Jewers, former Commissioner and member of the Law Society of Manitoba's Access to Justice Stakeholders' Committee for proposing this project of law reform.
-The Commission would also like to thank former staff member Jennifer Bird, legal counsel, for conducting a significant portion of the research on this project; and Karen Fulham, Executive Director, Judicial Services for her assistance in compiling statistics for this project.
+The Commission would like to thank former staff member Jennifer Bird, legal counsel, for her research contributions to this project.
+The Commission wishes to express special thanks to Karen Fulham, Executive Director, Judicial Services, for her assistance and feedback on this project.